PVC vs. Polypropylene: Safe Flue Gas Venting with Centrotherm

 Safety and UL 1738 Compliance

 When it comes to venting safety, compliance with recognized standards is critical.
 In the United States, UL 1738 certifies venting systems for flue gases, while in Canada the equivalent is ULC-S636.
-InnoFlue® Lite does not include the flame retardants required for UL 1738, it does meet the European Standard, CE EN 14471.
+InnoFlue® Lite does not include the flame retardants required for UL 1738, however, it does meet the European Standard, CE EN 14471.

 In The US, UL 1738 (Standard for Venting Systems for Gas-Burning Appliances, Categories II, III, and IV) defines requirements for safe venting.